 Helps ride out short-term turbulence

-Investors typically prefer investments where they can access their money during emergencies.
+Investors typically prefer the best investment plan where they can access their money during emergencies.
 Many times, this facility does more harm than good since people end up nullifying their hard work done over time with ill-considered premature exits from long-term investments.
 Lock-in periods in investments such as ULIPs ensure that you short term emergencies don’t hamper your progress towards cherished goals such as child’s higher education.

 Just how much could saving Rs 1,000 a month change your life?
 After all, in a large Indian city, that’s what you pay for a trip to the multiplex and in some cases, a meal for two.
 The amount may not seem big enough for you to alter your future.
 But if we tell you that the difference could be Rs 14.16 lakh at age 54, if you are 24 today, we have your attention, don’t we?

-Here are some numbers to show the big punch that small savings can pack for you in the future.
+Here are some numbers to show the big punch that small savings in investment plans can pack for you in the future.

 Now, if you manage to save just Rs 1,000 every month after taking care of all expenses, taxes, EMIs at age 24, and keep saving the same amount for the next 30 years, your money grows to Rs 14.16 lakh.
 That’s assuming that your money grows at 8 per cent every year after taxes.
 What happens if you start saving the double the amount, but start 10 years later i.e. Rs 2,000 every month at age 34?
 The answer: you end up with only Rs 11.44 lakh, assuming the same growth for your money.
 It’s amazing, isn’t it?
 Even by doubling the savings you can’t still reach where you do by starting early.
 But what explains this?